Joseph M. Costa, MSW, President and CEO

 As a former board member and Ways & Means committee member at Holy Angels Catholic elementary school in Arcadia, she honed her special event skills by developing and overseeing all fundraising events for several years.

 Previous to Hillsides, Carrie owned and operated adult residential care facilities for thirty years.
 She received her associate’s degree and certificate of achievement in nursing home administration from Pasadena City College.
 Carrie also earned her nursing home administrator license from the California Department of Public Health.

-Diana Buehler, Chief Administrative Officer
+Diana Buehler, JD, Chief Administrative Officer

 Diana Buehler is the chief administrative officer, bringing some 20 years experience working in nonprofits.
 In this role, she is responsible for overseeing risk management, the human resources department, contracts, and our accreditation process.

 Diana comes to Hillsides from Bienvenidos, where she served as the chief operating officer for 11 years, from 2005 to July, 2016.
 There, she oversaw 170 staff and 15 satellite offices, acted as a liaison with the Department of Children and Family Services and Community Care licensing, managed human resources and partnered with the division directors to plan and direct all aspects of the agency’s operational policies, objectives, and initiatives.